A survey we recently ran across had a statistic that, frankly, astounded us:

 A brand is somewhat ethereal, and while this may be hard to agree with, the only place your brand exists is in someone else’s mind.
 Consistent branding is always built on consistent behavior, consistent voice, tone, styles of engagement, and customer interactions at every level of the organization: this is why formal branding guidelines are critical to overall success.

 By “formal guidelines,” we do not mean brand police.
 We want a clear, concise vision of the brand with examples for everyone to understand and embrace.
 A brand book should inform, enlighten, and educate.
 It is something that should be given to every person on their first day with the company.
 Let them read it and understand the essence of what you want your brand experience to be.

 Brand guidelines are important.
-Brand books help communicate those guidelines effectively and explain how they can enhance customers’ overall experience…besides, who wouldn’t like a 23 percent increase in revenue from something so simple.
+Brand books help communicate those guidelines effectively and explain how they can enhance customers’ overall experience…besides, who wouldn’t like a 23 percent increase in revenue from something as simple as brand consistency.

 If you’re thinking about your brand presentation and consistency, we’d love to discuss it: no sales pitch, just an honest discussion about where you are and where you’d like to be.